Davfernandezz/SocialNetwork-Backend/README.md

 ## Objetive🎯
-The goal of this project is to adapt to the work that Javascript does with non-relational databases and to get better and better with Javascript, Mongo DB, Express JS and Node.<br>
+The objetive of this project is to adapt to the work that Javascript does with non-relational databases and to get better and better with Javascript, Mongo DB, Express JS and Node.<br>
 I have completed a list of endpoints and seeders, taking into account different roles with their respective permissions.

 ## Deploy 🚀